harrysolovay/state-mint/README.md

 ### What's next?

 I want to create a `babel-plugin-state-mint` package that allows you to use statemint with even less code.
 You would decorate your store class, which would make it available to your components.
 Within a component, you could simply reference `this.props.stores.storeName` or `props.stores.storeName`, and the plugin would (behind the scenes) 'mint' the component with the storeKeys that it referenced.
 It would also find the lowest-level node that contains all store-referencing components, and 'mint' it with all of the decorated stores.
-I want 'mint' to be the only thing ever accessed from the `state-mint` package.
+I want 'mint' to be the only export ever needed from the `state-mint` package.

 ## LICENSE